 Based on an economic and financial analysis conducted on behalf of DOH by Puerto Rico Infrastructure Financing Authority (PRIFA), in coordination with PRFAFAA, loan agreements will be executed with PRASA or any other qualified borrower at a negotiated interest rate.
 Up to date, the loan interest rate has been 2% and the financing term has been 20 years.
-However, as stated above, the AWIA provides for a change in the financing term to 30 years in the case of the disadvantage communities, to 40 years and/or useful life of the project's components.
-Because PRASA has requested the restructure of its DWSRF debt, this per cent may change as well as the financing term of any debt restructure agreement that is signed.
+However, as stated above, the AWIA provides for a change in the financing term to 30 years in the case of the disadvantage communities, to 40 years and/or design life of the project's components.
+Because PRASA requested the restructure of its DWSRF debt and an agreement was reached, this percent may change as well as the financing term of any debt restructure agreement that is signed.
 These may vary as a result of a financial analysis to be undertaken.
 Also, the use of the Hardship Loans/Affordability Criteria for Disadvantaged Systems may be applicable.
-For years, in compliance with the law, DOH has executed the binding commitment (Financial Agreement) on/or before the deadline established by the law, which is one year after the grant award.
-It is necessary to clarify that, due to the debt restructure process, loans pending execution were not processed because EPA did not authorize their execution.
-Now that an agreement was reached in September 2019, this Department initiated the revision of existing loans.
-Also, DOH is drafting new loans tempering them to the restructure agreement and the new terms and conditions that are expected as well as those established in the grants whose loans were not executed due to the cut off.
-We must point out that the different environmental situations encountered since the beginning of 2020 including the persisting and prevailing earthquakes and the coronavirus pandemic, due to public health considerations these have delayed and to certain extent halted the completion of the drafting of the new loans including their execution and the completion of this IUP with the corresponding public participation process.
+For years, in compliance with the law, DOH has executed the binding commitment (Financial Agreement)1 on/or before the deadline established by the law, which is one year after the grant award.
+It is necessary to clarify that, due to the debt restructure process, loans pending execution were not processed because EPA did not authorize their execution during the cut-off.
+After PRASA's debt restructure agreement was reached in September 2019, this Department initiated the revision of existing loans.
+Also, DOH drafted two new loans tempering them to the restructure agreement and the new terms and conditions as well as those established in the grants whose loans were not executed due to the cut-off.
+As previously stated, the final loan documents were submitted to PRIFA for their execution.
+Of these two, one was executed for the funds corresponding to fiscal years 2015, 2016 and 2017.
+Also, DOH PRIFA executed the second loan corresponding to the FY 2018 funds.
+Regarding the loans for the FY 2019 through 2021 funds, DOH prepared a combined loan document including these three years' funds.
+The final loan document was submitted to PRIFA for its execution.
+We must point out that due to public health considerations undertaken to approach the different environmental situations encountered since the beginning of 2020 including the persisting and prevailing earthquakes and the coronavirus pandemic, the completion of the drafting of the new loans including their execution was delayed.

-&lt;sup>1 Reference is made to a Financial Agreement when the agreement includes a loan portion and a subsidized portion.
+1 Reference is made to a Financial Agreement when the agreement includes a loan portion and a subsidized portion.